 Master of science students in geology have access to the Geology Adkins fund.
 These funds provide up to $3,000/per student (whether TA or not).
 One of the requirements to access the fund is to finish the proposal and budget by the end of the second semester in the program.
-In addition, every student wishing to receive money from the Adkins fund must apply for external grants.
-Applications to external agencies need not be successful, but students will have to work closely with the thesis advisor on the grant proposals.
+In addition, we strongly encourage every student to apply for external grants and discuss potential grant proposals with their research advisor.

 - AAPG Foundation’s Grants-in-Aid program